catid/blog2022/content/posts/windows_ai.md

 You can then run through each step in order, and they should all complete successfully since we installed the prerequisites.

+You should probably skip the google colab step, since the package does not build properly on Windows and because our goal is to run locally not on google colab.
+Note that Google is actively banning people trying to do this right now.

 On my limited desktop GPU, I need to use fp16 precision and can only generate two images at a time.

 If I try to generate too many, the Python script fails and leaves the kernel in a bad state where it cannot generate anymore.
 To fix it, go to the Kernel menu and select Restart, and then run through again starting from `import torch` script.